LucasDelfino92/morrowindsharp/main.md

 An in-depth yet completely vanilla friendly touch up of every head and almost every hair in the game.
 Also fixes distortion and clipping issues with body meshes.

 [**Facelift**](https://www.nexusmods.com/morrowind/mods/47617)
 Addresses numerous mesh and textures issues with the vanilla head, leading to much better looking faces overall.
-More vanilla-friendly than **Familiar Faces**, but does not cover body, hair, and Khajiit meshes.
+Even more vanilla-friendlier than Familiar Faces, but does not cover body, hair, and Khajiit meshes.
 - Install **kart_facelift_meshes** (Main files).

 [**Morrowind Enhanced Textures**](https://www.nexusmods.com/morrowind/mods/46221)